Nondescrypt/lyta/README.md

 # lyta

 Lyta is a simple raytracer.
+The design will loosely follow "The Raytracer Challenge" by J. Buck, Pragmatic Press, 2019.

 Lyta is provided under a BSD 3-clause license.
+See LICENSE file.

 # Development
 Lyta is not a registered Julia package -- yet!